prolove15/prolove15/ReadMe.md

 <br/>

 ## 💼 Technical Skills
+- Proficient in Unity and C#
-- Expertise in Game Design
+- Expertise in game development
-- Proficient in Unity/Unity3D, C#, and JavaScript
+- In-depth knowledge in game design
 - Strong understanding of game development principles and methodologies
 - Experience with 3D modeling and animation
 - Knowledge of virtual reality (VR) and augmented reality (AR) technologies